Virtual private server: Virtualization

-Motivation

-VPSs may be used to decrease hardware costs by condensing a failover cluster to a single machine, thus decreasing costs whilst providing services.
-Server roles and features are generally designed to operate in isolation.
-For example, Windows Server 2019 requires a certificate authority and a domain controller to exist on independent servers with independent instances of Windows Server.
-This is because additional roles and features add areas of potential failure as well as adding security risks (placing a certificate authority on a domain controller poses the potential for root access to the root certificate).
-This motivates demand for virtual private servers in order to retain conflicting server roles and features on a single hosting machine.
-Also, virtual machine encrypted networks decrease pass-through risks that might have otherwise discouraged VPS usage as a hosting server.

-A dedicated server will meet requirements, but costs more money.
-A VPS is meant to improve the performance of a website by sectioning it into its own zone, free of traffic from other websites.
-However, these elements may affect a site's ability to give visitors a trustworthy experience.
+There are several approaches to virtualization.
+In hardware virtualization, a hypervisor such as the Kernel-based Virtual Machine allows each virtual machine (VM) to run its own independent kernel, providing greater isolation from the host system.
+By contrast, container-based virtualization—for example OpenVZ—shares the host kernel among multiple containers.
+This can improve resource efficiency, but usually offers less isolation and fewer customization options for each instance.

 Hosting

 Many companies offer virtual private server hosting or virtual dedicated server hosting as an extension for web hosting services.
 There are several challenges to consider when licensing proprietary software in multi-tenant virtual environments.

 With unmanaged or self-managed hosting, the customer is left to administer their own server instance.

 Unmetered hosting is generally offered with no limit on the amount of data transferred on a fixed bandwidth line.
 Usually, unmetered hosting is offered with 10 Mbit/s, 100 Mbit/s, or 1000 Mbit/s (with some as high as 10 Gbit/s).
 This means that the customer is theoretically able to use approximately 3 TB on 10 Mbit/s or up to approximately 300 TB on a 1000 Mbit/s line per month; although in practice the values will be significantly less.
 In a virtual private server, this will be shared bandwidth and a fair usage policy should be involved.
-Unlimited hosting is also commonly marketed but generally limited by acceptable usage policies and terms of service.
+Unlimited hosting is also commonly marketed, but generally limited by acceptable usage policies and terms of service.
 Offers of unlimited disk space and bandwidth are always false due to cost, carrier capacities, and technological boundaries.